marie-lourdes/leperlier-marie-lourdes-API-springboot-P5/README.md

 https://www.eclipse.org/community/eclipse_newsletter/2018/february/springboot.php

-Follow this [link](https://www.jmdoudoux.fr/java/dej/chap-jdbc.htm) to help you creating connection with DB.

 ### Running App

 Post installation of MySQL, Java and Maven, you will have to run app to load data and all application with  Boot DashBoard of Spring Tools